 It includes client with cerebral palsy, Down syndrome, cerebellar disorders, muscular dystrophy, Parkinson’s disease, multiple sclerosis, fetal alcohol syndrome, etc.

 Many therapists and researchers in our field label Down syndrome as apraxia but this is not correct.
 Down syndrome is Dysarthria and Mental Retardation.
-(I know that MR is a politically incorrect phrase, but I don’t care.
-We need this term.)
+(I know that MR is a politically incorrect phrase, but we need this term.)

 Please see the other Q&A’s specific to Down syndrome in this blog for speech recommendations.

 Good Textbooks on Dysarthria